-A second question focused on the degree completion programs and the \$18,000 per institution that will be provided for support toward completion.
+A second question focused on the degree completion issue and the \$18,000 per institution.
 This was the first year that the monies were available so there is no update on this item at this point.

-JoAnn Goedert provided an update on the Employee Assistance Program (EAP) program.
+JoAnn Goedner provided an update on the Employee Assistance Program (EAP) program.
 Currently, the System is working on an RFP where the individual institutions can participate in a system wide program to assist faculty with support if they get into trouble.
 She noted that currently there were ten and possibly eleven institutions that were interested in participating in the RFP.
 Since it is modular, institutions may have different levels of involvement.
 Also, there is a work group composed of seven institutions who were involved in the drafting of the RFP.
 JoAnn has spoken to CUSS on the RFP and they have been supportive.
-She noted that the cost would be roughly \$300,000-\$400,000 overall, with the costs per campus depending on the size of the institution and the modules used.
+She noted that the cost would be roughly \$300,000-\$400,000 per year depending on the size of the institution and the modules used.
 They will not know the actual costs until they put it out to bid.

 She noted that College Park was the one notable institution which was not participating in the RFP because they already have in place an extensive support process.
 There were several questions and discussion on College Park and their system.